 What is FAI?

 FAI stands for “femoroacetabular impingement,” or hip impingement for short.
-FAI occurs when extra bone around the hip bumps up against the labrum and cartilage in the hip joint, resulting in pain and ultimately stiffness and early arthritis.
+FAI occurs when extra bone around the hip bumps up against the labrum and cartilage in the hip joint, or hip socket, resulting in pain and ultimately stiffness and early arthritis.

 Symptoms of FAI